-Your reviewer made a classic blunder when buying Book One of the Chronicles of Altaica: not getting Book Two at the same time.
-And made another blunder on opening it for ‘just a quick look’ at lunchtime.
-I was embroiled in desperate situations on page 38 before realising I was late for work.
+Your reviewer made a classic blunder when buying Book One of the Chronicles of Altaica: not getting Books Two and Three at the same time.
+And I made another blunder on opening it for ‘just a quick look’ at lunchtime.
+I was embroiled in desperate situations on page 38 before realising I was way late for work.
 Quick peeks are not going to work for you with this pacy story.
 Fortunately Asena Blessed is now to hand and I will be soon immersed once more in this world created by Tracy M. Joyce.

 ‘Her stories are gritty, a little dark and morality is like quicksand.
 You won’t find any unicorns or fairies here.’
 (Tracymjoyce.com.)

 From the first lines we are on the run with Isaura, fleeing a huge army devastating her home.
 She and some of her community flee down river in a barge which the wind and currents later take far out into the ocean despite all they can do.
 The desperate group endures storms and scorching sun and, as the food runs out, they begin squabbling.
 As the long days pass hope ebbs away, and they become suspicious of one another, particularly of Isaura who, we learn, is not considered ‘one of them.’

 ‘Two things your race is known for -magic and murder.
 Hill clan witch!’ ….
 No one would look at Isaura, no one would speak to her.

 Much of the engrossing first part of the book takes place in the cramped confines of the barge.
 Tensions and fears are exacerbated by the harsh conditions.
 We readers are plunged into a time of starvation, death and grief, complicated by the corrosive power of envy and a mire of moral complexity.
 We even get a little romance when Isaura finds herself awkwardly playing cupid to Gabriela and Jamie, who are among her few friends.

 ‘My kingdom for a good looking man who has a fully working brain’.
 Isuara.